TuringDisciple/turingdisciple.github.io/_posts/2019-08-21-text-entailment.md

 2. Contradiction $\neg p\rightarrow q$
 3. Neutral: cannot infer any logical relationship

 An example shows the problem a bit more clearly.
-Given the sentence $\textit{"President Trump visited the Detroit, Michigan"}$ an example of sentences which would meet the three categories is given below
+Given the sentence $\textit{"President Trump visited Detroit, Michigan"}$ an example of sentences which would meet the three categories is given below

 1. Entailing sentence: $\textit{The President was in a US state}$
 2. Contradicting sentence: $\textit{The President has never left the white house}$